 6. Make Use of Supplementary Materials

-It is essential to judge your requirements pretty well.
+It is essential to judge your requirements well.
 While some people might find learning by listening highly effective, there are others who like to take notes and review the written material afterward.

 Our learning needs vary greatly based on our personal preferences and learning habits, and this must be taken into account.